Medical Research

 The Carol and Gene Ludwig Family Foundation invests in research talent poised to make the next major discoveries in neuroscience related to neurodegeneration and Alzheimer’s disease.

-We aim to develop, through funding and networking opportunities, a multidisciplinary group of highly creative, skilled researchers focused on accelerating the mechanistic understanding of neurodegeneration and Alzheimer’s disease to impact treatment development.
-In select cases, we also provide funding to exceptional investigators focused outside of neurodegenerative disease, especially in areas of urgent scientific need.
+We aim to build a multidisciplinary network of highly creative, skilled researchers dedicated to advancing the mechanistic understanding of neurodegeneration and Alzheimer’s disease, ultimately accelerating treatment development.
+To achieve this, we provide project-based research funding and establish institutional partnerships with select universities.
+Additionally, we occasionally support exceptional investigators working outside neurodegenerative disease in areas of urgent scientific need.

-To date, we have awarded over $44 million in medical research funding including major grants to 15 different institutions.
-Several of our funded researchers are highlighted below.
+To date, we have awarded over $48 million in medical research funding, including major grants to 20 different institutions.

 Why are we focused on Alzheimer’s and neurodegenerative diseases?

-More than six million Americans are currently living with Alzheimer’s — a number expected to nearly triple by 2050 as the population ages.
-The societal cost of Alzheimer’s and other dementias is immense in the United States and currently exceeds $355 billion a year.1
+Nearly seven million Americans are currently living with Alzheimer’s — a number expected to almost triple by 2050 as the population ages.
+The societal cost of Alzheimer’s and other dementias is immense, with U.S. estimates reaching $360 billion in 2024 and projected to approach $1 trillion by 2050.1

 Recent high-profile clinical trial failures in Alzheimer’s disease, coupled with insights from genetic studies into previously unstudied mechanisms, have highlighted how little is actually understood about the fundamental causes of Alzheimer’s and related neurodegenerative disorders.